Charleston church shooting: Memorials

+South Carolina portrait artist Larry Francis Lebby was commissioned to create a portrait of Senator Pinckney after the murders in 2015.
+The portrait was unveiled in May 2016, and hangs in the South Carolina Senate chambers.
+Speakers at the unveiling included Senator Gerald Malloy, Representative Joseph Neal, Senate President Hugh Leatherman, Senator John W. Matthews Jr., the widow, Mrs. Jennifer Pinckney, and the artist Larry Lebby himself.

+In 2020, Allen University in Columbia, South Carolina announced that their renovation of the Good Samaritan Waverly Hospital would include a memorial that will prominently feature the names of Clementa C. Pinckney and the other eight individuals slain at Emanual African Methodist Episcopal Church in 2015.
+Pinckney was a graduate of Allen University.
+Two other Charleston Church Shooting victims, Tywanza Sanders and Rev. Daniel L. Simmons Sr., were also Allen University graduates.

+At the 2019 historical marker unveiling at the Dr. Cyril O. Spann Medical Office in Columbia, South Carolina, a planting and dedication ceremony for a Tree of Peace and Resistance held that day in conjunction with the Visanska Starks House recognized actions of mutual support between members of Emanual African Methodist Episcopal Church and Tree of Life – Or L'Simcha Congregation after the Pittsburgh synagogue shooting, and expressed a commitment to public health and non-violence.

+In 2025, various activities marked the 10 year anniversary of the Charleston shootings.

 Community's response

 Some criticism has been aimed towards the community's forgiveness of Roof.

 The Black Lives Matter movement has protested against the shooting.

 Questions were raised about the security of black churches (as well as the security of churches in general) and their long-standing practice of welcoming anyone who is willing to pray (as most Christian churches are, regardless of the race of the majority of its parishioners).
 Roof, a stranger to churchgoers, was easily able to enter Emanuel AME Church with no questions asked.
 In the weeks after the shooting, AME Church leaders distributed a document titled "12 Considerations for Congregational Security", which recommended that they create security plans and teams for black churches, improve communications, develop relationships with local law enforcement, and secure and monitor all entrances to and exits from churches.
 Some churches considered hiring armed security guards and installing metal detectors, but conversations in support of these steps have currently not gained traction.